 - There is also a museum that showcases the industrial past of Holland.
 Entry to the museum also involves a fee.

 Pro Tip: Did you know you can visit Rotterdam on a day trip from Amsterdam too?
 Here’s all you need to know about it.
+And for some more day trip ideas from Amsterdam, check out this post.

 Which of these day trips from Amsterdam excites you the most?
 Let me know in the comments below.